 From Breakdown to Capacity Building - The Story of Jen

-Jen was a senior operations manager in a fast-paced creative agency.
+Jen, a client based in Camden, London was a senior operations manager in a fast-paced creative agency.
 She was efficient, well-liked, and endlessly reliable.
-But after years of operating in emergency mode, she found herself crying in the car park over forgotten oat milk.
+But after years of operating in emergency mode, she found herself crying in the car park over forgotten oat milk on her commute through London traffic.

 She described it later as “having no noise tolerance for life.”